MosGeo/BPSMAutoToolbox/README.md

 - Create your PetroMod 2017.2 or newer "template project" (recent older versions should work too).
 - Create your output script in python to export output if needed (see below).
 - Simulate your template project and make sure everything works.
 - See the "main.m" for the procedure to load your template project in Matlab, modify parameters, duplicate models and simulate them in Matlab.
+You can also read the report accomponied in the repository and the workshop material included.

 ## Tips?
 - Save your PetroMod project in a folder that does not require administrator privileges.